kyxap1/starred/README.md

 ## Python

+- [wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port
 - [packergen](https://github.com/mkheironimus/packergen) - Generate JSON files for Packer (http://packer.io/) from human-friendly YAML sources.
 - [shyaml](https://github.com/0k/shyaml) - YAML for command line
 - [terratools](https://github.com/Crapworks/terratools) - Some tools to enhance your terraform experience